beloglazov/arch-config/README.md

-Previously, I kept my whole configuration in the [arch-xmonad-zsh](https://github.com/beloglazov/arch-xmonad-zsh) repo, however, it wasn't scalable, as I coudn't for example easily use my Vim configuration in Arch and on a Mac.
-I'm decided to split the configuration into multiple repos to make more reusable.
+Previously, I kept my whole configuration in the [arch-xmonad-zsh](https://github.com/beloglazov/arch-xmonad-zsh) repo, however, it wasn't scalable, as I couldn't for example easily use my Vim or shell configuration in Arch and on a Mac.
+I've decided to split the configuration into multiple repos to make it more reusable.
 In particular, have a look at the following repos:

 - https://github.com/beloglazov/xmonad-config
 - https://github.com/beloglazov/fish-config